brettvanderwerff/Flaskerizer/README.md

 ## For a Docker Version
 Docker using alpine 3.7, Python 3.6, uwsgi and Nginx

-1. Run steps 1 to 5 above
+1. Run steps 1 to 6 above

+3. Navigate to the Flaskerized_app directory

 2. Run `docker build -t SOMETAG .`

 3. Run `docker run -d -p 5000:80 --name TESTDOCKER SOMETAG`

-4. Run steps 7 to 8 above
+4. Run step 8 above

 ## How it works